-Millions of Global Christians United in Prayer on October 7 During The Day of Prayer for the Peace of Jerusalem0 Comments Published October 11th, 2012 in A Call To Action, Australia, Bible, Christian Church Issues, Courage, Elections, Family, Healing, Israel, Prayer, Revival, Rise Up Australia, United States of America, World News
+Millions of Global Christians United in Prayer on October 7 During The Day of Prayer for the Peace of Jerusalem0 Comments Published by Office 2 October 11th, 2012 in A Call To Action, Australia, Bible, Christian Church Issues, Courage, Elections, Family, Healing, Israel, Prayer, Revival, Rise Up Australia, United States of America, World News

 Millions of Christians united across denominational, cultural, and political differences on Sunday, October 7, as part of The Day of Prayer for the Peace of Jerusalem (DPPJ) to intercede for the city God calls His own and to invoke God’s blessing, purposes, and provision upon all of Jerusalem’s people.
 From over 175 nations, believers gathered to pray in their worship services, in their homes, on college campuses, in regional gatherings, and on a 24 Hour Prayer Conference Call.